Ev-Bro/glossary/glossary.md

 **Keras:** An open-source software library that provides a Python interface for artificial neural networks.
 Keras acts as an interface for the TensorFlow library.

+**LAION:** A dataset and community project aimed at enabling large-scale training of AI models, particularly in the field of generative models, by providing accessible and diverse data.

 **LangChain:** A development framework for Python and JavaScript that simplifies building applications with large language models by providing tools and APIs for tasks like chatbots, context-aware responses, and document summarization.

 ***Let's Verify Step by Step***: A paper that shows teaching language models to use detailed step feedback is better for solving complex problems than just using final results.

 **LORA**: Low Rank Adaptation.
 A technique to adaptively adjust the learning rates of parameters in optimization algorithms, improving convergence.

+**ONNX (Open Neural Network Exchange):** An open standard for representing machine learning models, allowing models to be transferred between different frameworks and tools.

 **OpenAI GPT (Generative Pre-trained Transformer):** A series of AI models developed by OpenAI that specialize in understanding and generating natural language texts.